- Think of it as a separate, agent-only browser.

 ?profile=<name>.

-If gateway auth is configured, browser HTTP routes require auth too:
+If shared-secret gateway auth is configured, browser HTTP routes require auth too:

 Authorization: Bearer <gateway token>x-fluffbuzz-password: <gateway password>or HTTP Basic auth with that password